resources

 1. The school district of residence of a minor child whose parent/legal guardian resides within Utah is the school district in which the parent/legal guardian resides, or the school district in which the child resides:

-1. while in the custody or under the supervision of a Utah state agency;
+1. while in the custody or under the supervision of a Utah state agency, local mental health authority, or substance abuse authority;

 2. while under the supervision of a private or public agency authorized to provide child placement services by the state;